Content

 Indicative Bibliography

-* = set texts recommended for purchase
+* = set text recommended for purchase

 • Aland, Barbara, Kurt Aland, et al. The Greek New Testament.
 5th rev. ed.
-Stuttgart: Deutsche Bibelgesellschaft, 2014.
+Deutsche Bibelgesellschaft, 2014 (or 6th ed., forthcoming in 2026).

 • Bauer, Walter, and Frederick Danker, et al. A Greek-English Lexicon of the New Testament and Other Early Christian Literature.
 3rd ed.
-Chicago: University of Chicago Press, 2000.
+University of Chicago Press, 2000.

 • Liddell, Henry G., Robert Scott, and Henry S. Jones.
 A Greek-English Lexicon.
 9th ed.
-Oxford: Clarendon, 1996.
+Clarendon, 1996.

-• *Nestle, Eberhard. *Nestle-Aland Novum Testamentum Graece.
+• * Nestle, Eberhard.
+Nestle-Aland Novum Testamentum Graece.
 Revised by Barbara Aland, Kurt Aland, et al. 28th ed.
-Stuttgart: Deutsche Bibelgesellschaft, 2012.*
+Deutsche Bibelgesellschaft, 2012 (or 29th ed., forthcoming in 2026).

 • Van Voorst, Robert E. Building Your New Testament Greek Vocabulary.
 Resources for Biblical Study.
 3rd ed.
-Atlanta: Society of Biblical Literature, 2001.
+Society of Biblical Literature, 2001.

 Assessment